latechwriter/fork-test-repo/how-to-contribute-on-windows.rst

 Open the GitHub desktop application, and when the repo is selected it will show what files have been changed.
 If something was inadvertently changed, right-click it and select discard changes.
-A diff of the changes made appear on the right pane of the client.
+A diff of the changes appear on the right pane of the client.
 If everything looks correct, it is time to do a commit.

 .. figure:: source/dreamcompute/tutorials/images/contribute-windows/contrib-github-step6.png

-Give the commit a name, and a comment and then click the "Commit to master"
+Give the commit a name, and a comment and then click the "Commit to master" button.
-button:

 Submit a pull request
 ~~~~~~~~~~~~~~~~~~~~~